 Ability To Learn

 Due to their high intelligence levels, a Doberman is very easy to train and can learn a wide range of commands and tricks.
-However, their intelligence also means that they can easily recognise authority and if you are not commanding enough they may simply ignore you.
+However, their intelligence also means that they can easily recognize authority, and if you are not commanding enough, they may simply ignore you.

 You will need to be very strict with a Doberman.
 This is why “respect training” is very common with Dobermans – it’s no good having a guard dog if they do not respect you.

-As long as Doberman dogs are properly trained and obedient then they are considered to be a very friendly breed.
+As long as Doberman dogs are properly trained and obedient, they are considered a very friendly breed.
 They are confident and comfortable around other people and other dogs and, as long as they have been taught to be so, will be loving and not aggressive towards others.